Keeping Baby Cool in Summer

 Keeping Baby Comfortable Indoors

-- Dress your baby the way you are dressed, or in an undershirt and diaper or diaper only.
+- Dress your baby in an undershirt and diaper or diaper only.
+Dress your older child in loose-fitting, light-coloured clothing made from a breathable fabric.

 - Place the crib or bassinet in the coolest room.